 Sunj is one of the few sandy beaches in the Dalmatian region of Croatia, and it’s beautiful.
 It’s a long shallow sweep of sand and there were at most 150 people on the beach when we were there.
 Two sunloungers and an umbrella were quite pricey, but we stayed for hours enjoying the beautiful views and pristine sea.

-We grabbed a bus from Pile Gate to Port Gruz, which is the main Dubrovnik ferry port.
+How to get to Lopud from Dubrovnik: We got a bus from Pile Gate to Port Gruz, the main Dubrovnik ferry port.
 From here we took a Jadrolinija ferry to Lopud.
-It’s an hour long ferry journey but the return tickets were a very reasonable price.
-Some companies in the Old Harbour offer cruises which visit all three Elaphiti islands in a day.
+The journey takes an hour each way.

 Take a boat trip to the Elaphiti islands